Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

-The following sections briefly review the mechanisms for which we have predictions of linear growth-rates. \ADD{We want to point out that the growth rates and previous results presented in the following sections are derived for disk models with simple stratification (while our model is fully stratified), without radial flows and viscosity (whereas our models are viscously accreting).
-The influences of disk structure and viscosity on the instabilities are further discussed in the following, while the treatment of radial flows was not incorporated in this study.}
+The following sections briefly review the mechanisms for which we have predictions of linear growth-rates. \ADD{We want to point out that the growth rates presented in the following sections are derived for disk models without vertical temperature stratification.
+The influences of disk structure and viscosity on the instabilities are further discussed in the following, while the treatment of radial flows was not incorporated in this study. \\ Our models do not include the effects of magnetic fields, we are thus not able to treat their impacts on the evolution of the hydrodynamical instabilities, beyond providing some heating of the disk as incorporated by $\alpha$.
+We explicitly assume that the non-ideal MHD terms do allow for sufficient diffusion of magnetic fields thus hydro-dynamical instabilities will not be suppressed \citep{Lyra_2011,Latter_2018}.}